-If you have submitted an application for asylum in the U.S. on your own initiative (“affirmatively”)—that is, to the Asylum Office rather than the Immigration Court—the next major step in the process (after being called in for biometrics/fingerprinting) will be to attend an interview with an Asylum Officer.
+If you have submitted an application for asylum in the U.S. on your own initiative or "affirmatively"—that is, to the Asylum Office rather than the Immigration Court—the most important next steps in the process include being called in for biometrics/fingerprinting, and then attending an interview with an Asylum Officer.
 That interview is the subject of this article.

-There are eight asylum offices in the United States with nearly 400 Asylum Officers.
-Asylum Officers are federal employees who make decisions on asylum applications.
+There are eight asylum offices in the United States with typically around 500 Asylum Officers.
+They are federal employees who make decisions on asylum applications.
 They do not handle any other type of immigration application, and take no part in enforcement activities.

 Asylum Officers are trained in asylum and refugee law.
 They undergo sensitivity training and attend weekly training sessions on country conditions around the world.

 An Asylum Officer's job is to figure out who meets the legal definition of a refugee.
 They do this by reading your asylum application and conducting a non-adversarial interview.
 (Non-adversarial means that the officer is not trying to take an opposing side to yours, but simply to get at the truth of your experience.)

 You do not have a choice of which officer you will meet with at your interview.
 You can, however, request a female officer if you have been subjected to forms of persecution that you would feel uncomfortable discussing with a man.

 Whether or not you used a lawyer to help prepare your asylum application, consider bringing one who is experienced in asylum law to the asylum interview.
-Lawyers are not supposed to speak during the interview but they can take notes and interact with the officer to a limited degree.
+Lawyers are not supposed to speak during the interview, but can take notes and interact with the officer to a limited degree.
 Their notes can be important later in the process if, for example, you have to respond to the officer in writing.